Calcium and Bone Health

 Despite these vital functions, many of us are confused about calcium and how to best protect our bones and overall health.
 How much calcium should you get?
 Where should you get it?
 And what’s the deal with vitamin D, magnesium, and other nutrients that help calcium do its job?
 This confusion means that many of us are not getting the recommended daily amount of calcium and approximately one in two women (and about one in four men) over the age of 50 will break a bone due to osteoporosis.

 Getting enough calcium in your diet is not just important for older people.
 It’s also vital for children, teens, and young adults since we continue building bone mass into our mid-20s.
 From then on, we can lose bone mass without sufficient calcium in our diets.
-But no matter your age, it’s important to take care of your bones and get the right amount of calcium from the food that you eat.
+Whatever your age or gender, it’s vital to include calcium-rich foods in your diet, limit those that deplete calcium, and get enough magnesium and vitamins D and K to help calcium do its job.

 The calcium and osteoporosis connection